On-line Te Reo Māori Dictionary

 Past agent emphatic - nā - agent emphatic

-Nā Niko te papa i tahitahi.
+Nā Pita te papa i tahitahi.

-It was Niko who swept the floor.
+It was Pita who swept the floor.

 Past agent emphatic - nā - agent emphatic

-Nā Aria i tahitahi te papa.
+Nā Honi i tahitahi te papa.

-It was Aria who swept the floor.
+It was Honi who swept the floor.

 Past agent emphatic - nā - agent emphatic